 The synced music will now be saved on your Android device’s Music folder.

 Transferring digital media files may require a bit work, but once you get the hang of it, it shouldn’t pose a lot of problems, and you’ll be able to enjoy your music in no time.
-To ensure a hassle-free Android music experience, we suggest that you consider installing Outbyte Android Care.
+To ensure a hassle-free Android music experience, we suggest that you consider installing Android cleaner app.
 Designed to clean your phone of junk files the app lets you have more storage for more music.
 It also boosts RAM, so whenever you transfer music files, you won’t experience any lag.